 - Travel Agencies – If you are arriving in Rome and need local arrangements or help planning a really last minute trip abroad, there is a Punto nel Mondo travel agency with offices at the airport that can probably be of assistance.
 Locations: T1, Arrivals • T3, Arrivals.

 - Luggage Storage & Lockers – If you want to relieve yourself from the burden of heavy baggage, luggage storage is available.
 Location: T3, International Arrivals.
 Hours: 6:30AM – 11:30PM.
 Rate: €10 per item per 24 hour period (or part thereof), paid upon pick up.

 - Luggage Trolleys – Need a hand with your luggage?
 Baggage trolleys are available free of charge.

-- First Aid Clinic – Locations: There are seven branches available throughout the airport.
+- First Aid Clinic – If you feel unwell or injure yourself, medical centers are available.
+Locations: There are seven branches available throughout the airport.